Thani Oruvan: Plot

-Mithran discovers that Siddharth is Sengalvarayan's son Pazhani.
+Mithran discovers that Siddharth is Sengalvarayan's son, Pazhani.
 After his release from prison, Pazhani had his name changed and left India to complete his education abroad.
 After his graduation, he returned to India and is now a well-established scientist.
-Siddharth uses the medical field for the wrong reasons and for his own profit.
+Siddharth uses the medical field for the wrong reasons and his own profit.
 Sengalvarayan is now the incumbent Health Minister in the minority government headed by Tamizhvanan, who is now the CM.
-At that time, Angelina, a Swiss pharmaceutical company owner and activist, tries to make generic medicines for life-threatening diseases available in India at low cost affordable by poor people.
-Siddharth's assassin kills Angelina before she can sign the agreement document with the government and shoots Mithran at the same time.
+At that time, Angelina, a Swiss pharmaceutical company owner and activist, tried to make generic medicines for life-threatening diseases available in India at a low cost affordable by poor people.
+Siddharth's assassin kills Angelina before she can sign the agreement document with the government and shoots Mithran at the same time, and the assassin is eventually killed by Vicky, another assassin of Siddharth.

-While Mithran is recovering from the gunshot wound in the hospital, an electronic bug (GPS + audio transmitter) is implanted during surgery by Siddharth.
+While Mithran is recovering from the gunshot wound in the hospital, an electronic bug (GPS + audio transmitter) is implanted during another surgery by Siddharth.
 Through the bug, Siddharth listens to all of Mithran's plans and continuously monitors his whereabouts and conversations via audio transmission.
 Then comes evidence against Siddharth in the form of Manimekalai.
 Manimekalai was a scientist at Siddharth's research lab, where a seaweed that can cure diabetes is found abundantly in the oceans.
-Siddharth tries to sell the technology and rights to extract medicine from the seaweed to multinational pharmaceutical companies, but is opposed by Manimekalai.
-So Siddharth hires goons and kill her.
-But before being killed, she records a video and stores it in an SD card so that someone will find it.
+Siddharth tries to sell the technology and rights to extract medicine from the seaweed to multinational pharmaceutical companies, but is opposed by Manimekalai, so Siddharth hires goons who kill her.
+Before being killed, Manimekalai records a video and stores it on an SD card so that someone will find it.

-Before Mithran can find the card, Siddharth finds out and assigns Vicky, Perumal Swamy's brother, to recover the card, but Mithran tells Jana to get the card.
-He successfully gets the card after a fight with Vicky, but through the bug, Siddharth knows this and kills Jana.
-Mithran comes back to his special house where he finds a pin that has been changed in a picture which turns out to be the picture of Ananya, who was Miss World 2011 and a close acquaintance of Siddharth whose girlfriend Shilpa was also part of that event.
+Before Mithran can find the card, Siddharth notices this and assigns Vicky, Perumal Swamy's brother, to recover the card, but Mithran tells Jana to retrieve the card.
+He successfully gets the card after a fight with Vicky, but Siddharth hears through the bug, abducts Jana, beats him up, and kills Jana with the help of Vicky after drugging him, with Mithran being unable to save his friend.
+Mithran comes back to his special house, where he finds a pin that has been changed in a picture, which turns out to be the picture of Ananya, who was Miss World 2011 and a close acquaintance of Siddharth, whose girlfriend Shilpa was also part of that event.
 Mithran doubts whether Siddharth himself would have come to his house.
 Mahima checks the fingerprints on the pin keeping the gun case Mithran received from Siddharth in his posting ceremony, and the fingerprints match.
-A flashback reveals that Siddharth killed Shilpa's father so that she would not participate in the competition, and as she will not have a ticket to go to her father's funeral, he offers to take her in his chartered flight and wins her over.
+A flashback reveals that Siddharth had Shilpa's father killed through Perumal so that she would not participate in the competition, and as she will not have a ticket to attend her father's funeral, he offers to take her on his chartered flight and wins her over.